HeardLibrary/digital-scholarship/script/python/inout.md

 ## Reading CSV files

 It would be relatively easy to write the Python code to parse CSV files if they contained only fields separated by commas.
-However, it's also allowable for fields to be contined inside a text delimiter like quotes (to handle the case where the field text includes commas).
+However, it's also allowable for fields to be contained inside a text delimiter like quotes (to handle the case where the field text includes commas).
 Then there's the problem of delimiting text fields that include quotes as part of their text.
 For that reason, it is better to read and write CSV files using the CSV module that is included in the Python standard library.
 To use CSV functions, add the line

 ```python
 import csv